somenano/SomeNano-for-Wordpress/readme.txt

 == Changelog ==

+0.1.2
+* New admin screen for viewing history and metrics of payments
+* Minor style fixes
+* Demo gif added

 0.1.1
 * Added database table in the settings to view paid transactions.
 Will be prettied up in later releases.